igalonso/ServerlessOps/documentation/2_develop_with_cloud9/README.md

 The *Environment pane*, on the left side of the screen, shows a list of folders and files in your project.
 The *Editor pane*, on the right, is where you will write, test and debug code.

 ## 2.2.
-Code, test & debug your serverless API
+Create your serverless API

 On the *Environment pane* right click over the root folder and select **New Folder**.